 Attributes of children's child-care environment contribute to their transition and adjustment to school.
-Stimulating and supportive teacher-child interactions in early childhood classrooms can enhance students' social-emotional and academic competence.41-44 Quality preschool or child-care also predicts ease of kindergarten adjustment, strengthens social and self-regulatory skills46 and reduces the likelihood of some negative outcomes, such as grade retention.
-Higher caregiver training and lower child-staff ratio are associated with cognitive competence prior to school entry.
+In early childhood classrooms, stimulating and supportive teacher-child interactions characterized by high closeness and low conflict can enhance students' social-emotional and academic competence.53-55 Quality preschool or child-care also predicts ease of kindergarten adjustment, strengthens social and self-regulatory skills, and reduces the likelihood of some negative outcomes, such as grade retention.
+Greater educator training in child development and use of evidence-based curricula emphasizing both academic and social-emotional growth are features of preschool settings linked to stronger readiness outcomes.
 Further, research shows that children who face early adversity, such as growing up in low income or impoverished homes, may have the most to gain from high quality early classroom experiences.

 Family processes also influence children's competencies as they enter school.
-Quality of parentchild relationships, specifically parental sensitivity and stimulation, contribute to early school success.51-55 Parents' behaviours toward their children and the stimulating materials and consistent routines they provide in the home environment are associated with children's adjustment to the first months and years of school.
-Moreover, parents' involvement in school, such as participating in school activities and attending teacher conferences, forecast early gains in achievement.58
+Quality of parentchild relationships, including parental sensitivity and stimulation, contribute to early school success.62-65 Parents' behaviors toward their children and the stimulating materials and consistent routines they provide in the home environment are associated with children's adjustment to the first months and years of school.
+Moreover, family involvement with school, such as participating in school activities and attending teacher conferences, relates to early gains in achievement.